 In an election year, likely to bring political change, understanding and preparing for policy shifts will be key.
-This NEF strategy briefing on levelling up through political uncertainty will equip local leaders and practitioners with an understanding of:
+NEF is delivering a new strategy briefing on levelling up through political uncertainty that will equip local leaders and practitioners with an understanding of:

 - The new political scenarios likely to emerge after the general election.

 - The impact on devolution and local economic development agendas of each scenario.

 - Exploiting the opportunities and mitigating the risks.